-While the Jury is still out on which is better – Angular vs React, let us have our own little discussion.
-When it comes to using tools for developing mobile apps, there can never be a best tool.
+While the Jury is still out on which is better - Angular vs React, let us have our own little discussion.
+There can never be the best tool when using tools for developing mobile apps.
 Each one has its own benefits and drawbacks.
-A feature that is advantageous in one situation may prove to be a drawback for another.
-So, there cannot be a definite outcome of our discussion, which would declare Angular vs React to be better framework.

-But, if you look at both the frameworks from the perspective of situation at hand, you can decide which one would be better for your purpose.
-In fact, you should definitely decide which one would be better before starting mobile app development.
-Leaving choice of the right framework to the last possible moment can unnecessarily increase development times.
+But, if you look at both frameworks from the perspective of the situation, you can decide which would be better for your purpose.
+You should decide which one would be better before starting mobile app development.

 Angular vs React - A Comparison Chart